The History of the Corinthian Grand Ballroom

 The building that is known today as the Corinthian Grand Ballroom was originally built in 1924 as a Scottish Rite Temple.
 The builders created an evocative, iconic and richly appointed building that has many levels, many surprising touches and elicits an “ahh” reaction from all who enter its imposing interior.

 After many years serving the Masonic Order, the building was converted into a movie theater.
 The large movie screen at one end of the ballroom still rivals many theaters in the area.
-Wedding parties,, corporations, and private event celebrators regularly show films, company videos, wedding slide shows and other media here..
+Wedding parties, corporations, and private event celebrators regularly show films, company videos, wedding slide shows and other media in this ballroom.

 The building has also been used as a fine dining location—and the staff we have on site has served thousands of meals over the course of a 20-year career with the facility.